Will-Schrick/Project-3/README.md

 /login = This is a hidden router that is used for each role of person at the restarutant.

-Admin= Access to any page
+Admin= /admin Access to any page

 Waiter = /waiter  and /paybill

 Chef = /kitchen

-Admin /admin (or any page)